vene/vene.github.io/content/blog/mirror.md

-With this `sigmoid_straight_through` nonlinearity, we can now use mirror descent / natural gradient to learn constrained parameters without any changes to the optimizer.
-This strategy is aware of the geometry of the dual space
-$(\mathcal{U}, \nabla^2\Phi)$ and thus avoids taking extra small steps while still ensuring that all the iterates remain feasible.
+With this `sigmoid_straight_through` nonlinearity, we can now use mirror descent / natural gradient to learn constrained parameters without any changes to the optimizer, and with improved numerical stability.
+This strategy is aware of the geometry of the dual space $(\mathcal{U}, \nabla^2\Phi)$ and thus avoids taking extra small steps while still ensuring that all the iterates remain feasible.

-# Conclusions
+# Conclusions.

 We have explored the two most popular strategies for dealing with simple
 constraints: reparametrization and projected gradient optimization.
 We have